Daniel Jones Player Prop Bets for NFL Week 6 | New York vs. Los Angeles 10/17/2021

 Daniel Jones Player Prop Bets for NFL Week 6 - New York vs. Los Angeles

-Before placing any wagers on Daniel Jones' player prop betting options for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key stats and trends to know.
-Jones' New York Giants (1-4) and the Los Angeles Rams (4-1) square off in a Week 6 matchup from MetLife Stadium in East Rutherford, New Jersey.
+Sportsbooks have listed plenty of player prop betting options for Sunday's NFL action, including for Daniel Jones, who takes to the field at 1:00 PM ET broadcast on FOX.
+Jones' New York Giants (1-4) and the Los Angeles Rams (4-1) meet in Week 6 at MetLife Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.